 Why?
 Because I told you to??
-Ha ha — no actually, because it is EASY and SO MUCH better and more versatile and WAY healthier than store-bought (even vegan varieties like Veganaise & Just Mayo), is OIL-FREE, cheaper and absolutely delicious!
+Ha ha — no actually, because it is EASY and SO MUCH better and more versatile and WAY healthier and lower in fat than store-bought (yes definitely even better than vegan varieties like Veganaise & Just Mayo), is OIL-FREE, cheaper and absolutely delicious!
 This simple recipe will absolutely change your life!
 No need to Hold the Mayo!
 Make it your own, commit it to memory and you’re off and running to always have some delicious, creamy & guilt-free goodness in your fridge!
 This recipe is also in the Handbook to Higher Health Consciousness by David Kater and recipes by me and others!
 Definitely get this book, especially if you are new to plant-based eating.
 It’s an amazing resource.

 For years, we kept Veganaise stocked in the fridge, but I wasn’t happy about the fat and oil content, along with the fact that it’s so processed.
-I’ve been making tofu mayo for years as well, but the recipe I was using was too complex and also contained oil.
+Enter Tofu Cashew Mayo and now I’ve been making it for years!

 By versatile I mean you can use it on ANY savory dish you want to make creamy.
 Dollop on a taco or any spicy dish, add to vegan alfredo sauce, add it to stir fry — the sky is the limit!

 This recipe is the culmination of lots of kitchen experimenting!
 Enjoy!
-Let me know what you think at firstname.lastname@example.org!
+Let me know what you think!